-The suburban cycle of the disease is most often found in residential communities.
+The suburban cycle of the disease is found in residential communities.
 The disease circulates primarily among domestic cats and opossums, and is transmitted by the cat flea.
-This cycle accounts for almost all of the reported cases occurring in Los Angeles County.
+This cycle accounts for most of the reported cases occurring in our county.